Charlotte

 A “no-cost” cremation generally refers to a whole body donation program where the deceased’s remains are cremated free of charge after the donation.
 If you wish to donate your body to science in North Carolina, Wake Forest University’s Baptist Medical Center accepts donations for educational purposes.
 Transportation to the facility is the responsibility of the family, and the cremated remains are returned to the family after two years.

-For more information, visit our page on Body Donation.
+For more information, visit our Body Donation page.

 Cremation Services in Charlotte NC